SiddharthaAK/Movie-Review-Data-Analysis/README.md

   - `genre_1` to `genre_23`: Binary flags indicating movie genres (only genres 1 to 19 retained, 20-23 dropped)

 - **u.genre**
-  Mapping of genre indices to names (e.g. 1: Action, 5: Comedy, 19: Western)
+  Mapping of genre indices to names (e.g. 1: Action, 5: Comedy, 19: Western)  (Not Used)

 ---